MMRahman28/devops_practice/README.md

 	`parse_config.sh` , `app.conf`

-## Today's Progress (24 November, 2025)
+## Today's Progress (25 November, 2025)

-- **Chapter 7 - Complete**
+- **Chapter 8 - User management**
-	- Most of the topic I already know.
-	- Python, Ruby pattern matching.
-	- Python tuple, dictionaries, list etc.
+	- Learned about getpwuid(), getpwnam()
+	- `/etc/passwd` file which respond to the library calls
+	- returns info about the user associated with the UID.
+	- `/etc/shadow` is not readable by all, and encrypted password are located here.
 #### notes.md (learning log)
  ---